Staff of Color Association

 Membership is open to any staff member currently employed at the University of Denver.
 Attendance at programs and meetings is open to all other interested parties, but only members may vote in elections or other matters.
-The Secretary will keep the membership roster.
-The group will target staff who self-identify as a person of color.
+Membership rosters will be kept by the Secretary.
 The group will recruit membership from all levels of the University and is not exclusively for benefited or non-exempt staff.
-The group must include representatives from DU Facilities Management, especially custodial units.

 Article 3: Officers

 The following officers shall constitute the governing body of the Staff of Color Association.
-The term of office is one year.
+The term of office is two years.
 Individuals may not hold the same office for more than three consecutive years.
 An officer may also hold a Coordinator position, but may not hold more than one of the officer positions at any given time.

-- Treasurer: The Treasurer will manage the organization's budget, ensuring organization bills are paid and collecting fees in a timely fashion; and presenting a report to the membership as needed.
-The Treasurer must have knowledge and access to the University’s Banner financial system to perform duties.
+Treasurer: The Treasurer will prepare the annual budget development, manage the organization’s budget, ensure organization bills are paid in a timely fashion; and presenting a report on the budget to the membership as needed.
+The Treasurer must have knowledge and access to the University’s financial system to perform duties.